 Brush up on anti-phishing techniques.
 Phishing and pharming are two of the most common techniques hackers use to get access to your info and accounts.
+Use a web browser with anti-phishing protection.
 Don’t provide or “verify” login credentials or personal information if asked — this common phishing tactic is surprisingly effective if wielded cleverly.
 And always scrutinize a website to make sure it’s legitimate before you enter any info.
 Check for spelling or grammar mistakes and verify that the entire site is complete, including the terms & conditions or contact pages.
 Hackers who make imitation phishing websites often miss those details.

 The world of hacking is vast.
 And with so many hacking methods out there, there’s no such thing as a catch-all remedy to the entire problem.
 If you can focus on the most prevalent sources of hacking — malware and phishing — you’ll make yourself a far less attractive target.

 Hackers use malware to hack, and they hack in order to put malware on your device.
-Avast Free Antivirus is continually updated to protect you in real-time against current malware threats, right as they emerge.
-It’ll detect, block, and remove malware and phishing attempts while also alerting you to two other popular hacking vectors, unsecured Wi-Fi and obsolete software.
+Avast One is continually updated to protect you in real time against current malware threats, right as they emerge.
+It’ll detect, block, and remove malware and phishing attempts while also securing your data with a VPN, protecting valuable files against ransomware, and so much more.

-Join hundreds of millions of people in protecting your data with the world’s most trusted antivirus.
+Join hundreds of millions of people worldwide in protecting your data with industry-leading Avast security software.